About the Museum

 Executive Summary

 This five-year Strategic Plan charts the Pacific Grove Museum of Natural History’s path forward by moving our educational programs, exhibits, and events toward a mission that strengthens our emphasis on cultural history and community building as an integral part of our core focus of caring for our natural world.
-Along with a mission is a new vision statement that embraces the future of our Museum as an inclusive, interactive space both inside and outside of our physical walls where we support conservation, scientific literacy, co-curation, and deep learning.
+Along with our mission is a new vision statement that embraces the future of our Museum as an inclusive, interactive space both inside and outside of our physical walls where we support conservation, scientific literacy, co-curation, and deep learning.

 The plan centers on five forward-looking goals: